Duke of Edinburgh Award

 It is important to us that our students have an enjoyable experience at school and that they have an opportunity to develop a range of interests and skills.
 For this reason, we offer a wide and varied programme of extra- curricular activities.
 There are numerous day and residential visits, including trips abroad.
 The PE Department offers a range of extra-curricular sporting opportunities and we also have a thriving Duke of Edinburgh Award scheme.

 The students are encouraged to contribute to the local and wider community and volunteering and charity work are an important part of the life of the school.
-One of the most popular events is the annual ‘Rag Week’ in October which involves students from all year group and raises substantial funds for our chosen charities.
+One of the most popular events is the annual ‘Rag Week’ in October which involves students from all year groups and raises substantial funds for our chosen charities.